Part 1: CAD-Embedded CFD Solution

 CAD Cleanup & Meshing

 Overall, the process of 3D CAD model cleanup and preparation with SolidWorks Flow is very similar to that which you would use if you were exporting to a neutral file format for import into a stand-alone CFD package.
 Complicated, production-ready CAD models will need to be simplified by suppressing details unnecessary to fluid flow analysis and combining common solids to eliminate unnecessary surface-to-surface interfaces.
 The fluid region is then extracted, whether internal or external to the original solid model by identifying a water-tight set of surfaces that define the fluid volume.
 Often non-manifold geometries will prevent the identification of this volume and will need to be corrected.
 Small volumes and features may need to be identified and eliminated prior to meshing to prevent unnecessarily large computational mesh requirements.
 The “check model” tool and the “CAD cleanup” tool are useful and can sometime catch and repair simple issues, but most often a significant amount of user intervention is needed to troubleshoot problematic geometries and then repair them in the native 3D CAD environment.
+The 2026 version assists this process with improved automatic detection of problematic sliver faces and unsuppressed fasteners.

 Given a watertight volume, meshing operations can then be performed.
 The meshing tools in Flow Simulation attempt to simplify the process of meshing for the user by limiting the amount of input he or she needs to have on the process.
 Only trimmed hexahedral meshes are allowed with no prismatic boundary layer options.
 Default mesh density is assigned through a numeric scale slider bar via the Wizard.
 A basic level of custom mesh refinement is allowed by defining refinement settings for all fluid/solid interfaces, for openings between adjacent surfaces of a threshold size, or for user-defined spatial volumes.
 An adaptive refinement tool allows for the software to adjust the mesh refinement periodically during simulation as it sees fit based on solution variable gradients.
 Combining the best of these methods, meshes tend to be of average to poor quality, requiring a higher number of cells to achieve the same accuracy as lower cell-count, higher quality meshes produced with some of the other tools described here.
 Unfortunately it seems, meshing cannot take much advantage of multi core computer architectures.
+While 2026 performance upgrades have been applied across the SOLIDWORKS ecosystem, meshing in Flow Simulation still lacks the massive multi-core scaling found in flagship CFD solvers.

 Simulating